Submit Article

 What Were the Facts of This Case?

-SpaceSATS is a joint venture between Plasma Innovation Labs Pte Ltd ("PILS") and Black Diamond Capital Pte Ltd. It was established to develop and exploit proprietary technology relating to the development and production of micro plasma thrusters for use in small satellites.
-Dr. Chan was the former Chief Executive Officer of SpaceSATS and is the sole director and shareholder of PILS.
+SpaceSATS Pte Ltd is a joint venture established between Plasma Innovation Labs Pte Ltd (PILS) and Black Diamond Capital Pte Ltd. The company was formed to develop and commercialize proprietary micro plasma thruster technology intended for use in small satellites.
+Dr Chan Chia Sern served as the Chief Executive Officer of SpaceSATS and was also the sole director and shareholder of PILS.

 How Did the Court Analyse the Issues?